 (Tech.Co) Increasing your customer retention by just 5 % can result in a 25% to 90% increase in profit.
 After all, 20% of your most loyal customers bring your business 80% of profits.
 The question is – how do you foster customer retention after all?

-My Comment: This short article has four simple ideas that can help any business improve their customer retention; social proof, brand messaging, educating versus selling and building meaningful connections.
+My Comment: This short article has four simple ideas that can help any business improve its customer retention; social proof, brand messaging, educating versus selling and building meaningful connections.
 Every company should do all four!

 Sign up for instant access to Shep’s research report on customer service and customer experience.